hpssjellis/tedx-feb-2026-educational-duality/README.md

 13. For Teachers: Friction Before Freedom.
 Use the LED/LEAD model to make effort non-negotiable.
 14. For Parents: Protect the Pre-Sleep Brain.
 What happens before the lights go out determines what sticks.
 15. For Administrators: Make Skills a Shared Outcome.
 Auditing AI is a school-wide responsibility, not a single grade's job.
 16. Conclusion: What the Future Might Actually Require.
-The goal isn't to beat the machine; it's to remain awake beside it.
+The goal is not to survive the machine, but to remain the pilot of it.